MrRose765/GitLab-Bot-identification/README.md

 pip install -r requirements.txt
 ```

 *Note*: The `requirements.txt` file contains the dependencies used only in the notebooks.
-(Maily for plotting)
+(Mainly for plotting)

 ## Terminology